Danp04/danp04.github.io/docs/GitHub_basics.md

 5. As you fill in the blanks, select Create Repository.

-# Publishing your repository to GitHub.com
+# How to publish your repository to GitHub?
 As you create your first repository on GitHub Desktop, keep in mind that it only exists on your computer.
 In order to publish it to the server (GitHub), perform the following actions:

 1. In the menu bar of GitHub Desktop select **Publish repository**. **Name** and **Description** are the same as you wrote while creating the new repository.